-My research and teaching interests include: British Romantic literature, eighteenth-century literature, nineteenth-century literature, the history of the novel, poetics, philosophy of language, literary and critical theory, gender studies, and Jane Austen studies.
+My article, "The Sensation of Language in Jane Austen's Persuasion," will appear in Eighteenth-Century Fiction 30.2 (2018).
+My research and teaching interests include: British Romantic literature, eighteenth-century literature, nineteenth-century literature, the history of the novel, poetry and poetics, philosophy of language, sensory studies, material culture, literary and critical theory, gender studies, and Jane Austen studies.

 At Princeton, I have taught as an Assistant Instructor for “Children’s Literature,” “Reading Literature: The Essay,” “Introduction to English Literature: 14th to 18th Century,” and “Jane Austen in Context.”
 From 2013-2015, I served as a co-organizer of the English Department’s Eighteenth-Century and Romantic Studies Colloquium.